 What type of workout classes does the Peloton app offer?

-Within the Peloton digital app, you can find a variety of options like pilates, yoga class, HIIT, bodyweight, running classes, strength workouts, and spin classes.
+Within the Peloton digital app, you can find a variety of options like pilates, yoga class, HIIT bike workout, bodyweight, running classes, strength workouts, and spin classes.
 Don’t have access to the Peloton Tread or Bike?
 No worries, you can easily follow along with the Peloton instructors in your living room from your iPhone, a Roku streaming device, or smart TV.

 Do the Peloton on-demand workouts work with Android devices?